NeeravSood/AllMark-ReadME/README.md

 ## 1. Overview

-AllMark Gate is a **browser-based verification gateway** designed to reduce the risk of **impersonation and AI-assisted fraud** for high-stakes online meetings.
+AllMark Verification Tool is a **browser-based verification gateway** designed to reduce the risk of **impersonation and AI-assisted fraud** for high-stakes online meetings.
 It operates as a **pre-join verification step** and enforces a **mandatory post-join integrity window** while the participant joins the meeting on their chosen meeting platform.

-AllMark Gate is intended for use in **government and enterprise** contexts where meeting identity assurance and meeting integrity are critical.
+AllMark Verification Tool is intended for use in **government and enterprise** contexts where meeting identity assurance and meeting integrity are critical.

 ### Key capabilities